 Proprietary House in Perth Amboy, New Jersey, is the only Proprietary Governor’s Mansion of the original thirteen colonies that is still standing.
 The original structure consisted of four levels.
 In the basement was a kitchen, wine cellar, servants’ hall, butler’s quarters, and housekeeper’s room.
 The main floor encompassed an entrance hall, drawing room, governor’s study, dining room, study, breakfast parlor, and housekeeper’s quarters.
 Upstairs was the master bedroom, dressing room, and guest bedroom.
 Tucked under the eaves were more servants’ quarters.
 Sixteen fireplaces warmed it in winter.

 Get A Jersey Classic T-Shirt!
 Our 5 Constitutional Signers.

 The New Jersey Historical Society is in position of what is known as Manuscript Group 424, John Edward Pryor Account book, 1761-1763 Manuscript Group 424, John Edward Pryor Account book, 1761-1763 covers the cost of building the governor’s house.
 The Mr. Local History researchers are looking into how to review the journal that should shed additional light on Pryor’s work.

-There was a Third House – Morris-Jumel Mansion in NYC
+There Is a Third House – Morris-Jumel Mansion in NYC

 In 1763 Colonel Morris retired from military life and bought a house in lower Manhattan on the corner of Whitehall and Stone Streets.
 He had become a member of the Executive Council of the Province of New York.
 Morris engaged John Edward Pryor as well, to build Morris a summer home in northern Manhattan.
 The estate was originally 130 acres and was purchased from the Dyckman family.
 His wife’s dowry contributed to the cost of the estate.
 The mansion was completed in 1765 and was called Mount Morris or Morris–Jumel Mansion.